How Long Does Lyme Disease Last?

 How long does Lyme disease last with treatment?

-With early treatment, Lyme disease often lasts weeks to a few months.
-When diagnosis is delayed, duration may extend several months.
-In late-stage disease or with persistent symptoms, recovery may take many months to years, though improvement is still possible with appropriate care and extended treatment when needed.
+With early treatment, Lyme often lasts weeks to a few months.
+Delayed diagnosis may extend duration several months, and late-stage disease can take many months to years.

 Can Lyme disease last for years?

 Yes.
-When Lyme disease goes undetected for months or years, or when coinfections are present, symptoms can persist for years.
-Some patients experience post-treatment Lyme disease syndrome where fatigue, pain, and cognitive issues continue long after initial treatment.
-Many still improve gradually with ongoing medical support.
+When Lyme goes undetected for months or years, or when coinfections are present, symptoms can persist for years.
+Many still improve gradually with ongoing support.

 Why does Lyme disease duration vary so much?